mthsdaher/Financial-Analysis-Project/README.md

 Objective: Create a comprehensive dashboard to provide insights into revenue and expenses for strategic planning within the company.

 Key Indicators:

-Total Revenue
+Total Revenue;
-Total Expenses
+Total Expenses;
-Profit Margin
+Profit Margin;
-Total Revenue by Component
+Total Revenue by Component;
-Total Expenses by Component relative to the average expenses Total Revenue and Expenses by Component and Year, with a Type/Component hierarchy Techniques and Tools Used:
+Total Expenses by Component relative to the average expenses; Total Revenue and Expenses by Component and Year, with a Type/Component hierarchy;

+Techniques and Tools Used:
 Data Transformation: Utilized unpivot tables to restructure data for analysis.
 Hierarchical Structure: Implemented a hierarchical view (Type/Component) to organize and analyze financial data.
 DAX Expressions: Employed DAX (Data Analysis Expressions) for calculations such as profit margin and percentage calculations.